This page tells you about the biological therapy rituximab and its possible side effects. There is information about

 - Loss of appetite and weight loss

 - Diarrhoea is usually mild but tell your doctor or nurse, as you can have medicines to control it

 - About 1 in 20 people (5%) have a sudden feeling of warmth and reddening of the face during the drip.
 Tell your nurse straight away if this happens to you

 - A higher level of sugar in the blood – you may have blood tests to check for this

 - Numbness or tingling in the fingers and toes – you may have trouble with fiddly tasks such as doing up buttons.
 This can start a few days or weeks after treatment.
 It usually goes away within a few months of the treatment finishing

 - Red, sore eyes or watery eyes

 - A ringing sound in the ears (tinnitus)

-- Changes in heart rate, which are usually temporary but for a small number of people may be permanent – your doctor will check your heart before and after your treatment
+- Changes in heart rate, which are usually temporary but for a small number of people may be permanent.
+You will have heart tests before and after your treatment

 - Soreness or pain in the muscles or joints

 - Swelling in the face and body due to fluid build up – let your doctor or nurse know if you have this